musana-engineering/musana.engineering.github.io/_posts/2025-03-15-azure-machine-learning-operations.markdown

 fig-caption: # Add figcaption (optional)
 tags: [machine-learning, kubernetes, azure, azureml, ai, mlops]
 ---
 As AI promises to solve real-world problems, many companies are working to integrate it into their business applications.
 This integration typically takes two forms: consuming ready-made models from tech giants like OpenAI, Microsoft and Google or developing custom in-house models using cloud services.
-Yet regardless of approach, many of these initiatives are failing to move from experimentation to full production.
+Yet regardless of the approach, many of these initiatives fail to move from experimentation to full production.

 Why?
 Because teams focus on the model while neglecting the system.
 Whether you're calling APIs or training models, successful AI projects require: